-45 Mini Family Vacations That Won’t Break the Bank
+50 Mini Vacations That Won’t Break the Bank

-These great getaways offer big fun on a small budget.
-We've rounded up choices all around the country, so a fabulous family vacation is always right around the corner, even if you only have a day or two.
+These mini vacations offer big fun on a tight timetable.
+We've rounded up choices all around the country, so a fabulous vacation is always right around the corner, even if you only have a day or two.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Bite-size breaks for when you’re short on time